pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONteamSummaries/readme.md

 --------------------------------------->
 <details>
 <summary><b>Examples</b></summary>
+The below is an example of how one can change the appearance of the contents within a LaTeX document.
+Yellow highlights note the preferences that were changed, and yellow highlight in the rendered file/table indicate the changes related to preferences.

 <img src="https://lh3.googleusercontent.com/d/1WFpSF6KWz2-EH9hsjyvleSztdONlHiXc" width=60%>

 NOTE: To return to default values, all I have to do is comment-out (put a "%" at the line's beginning) the "\def" formatting lines that I pasted.